TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 (A-2I)\vect{v} = \vect{0}.
 $$

 So we are looking for non-trivial solutions of the homogeneous system of linear equations with coefficient matrix $A - 2I$.
-Again, we can work with the augmented matrix $[A - 2I | \vect{0} ]$, or we can use the fact that we look for nonzero vectors in the nulspace of $A-2I$.
+Again, we can work with the augmented matrix $[A - 2I | \vect{0} ]$, or we can use the fact that we look for nonzero vectors in the null space of $A-2I$.
 If we plug in the entries of $A$ and use row reduction we get

 $$